brohrer/academic_advisory/what_DS_do.md

 Even after a problem is defined and a good quantitative question is formulated, **gathering the data** can require quite a bit of work and creativity.
 It can involve searching through known repositories, interviewing colleagues, delving deeply into documentation, and **sorting through data stores** to identify the relevant portions.
 If the data doesn't yet exist, research can also involve **designing and conducting experiments** to collect it.

+###  Exploratory analysis

+This type of analysis is about exploration and discovery.
+Rigor conclusion is not a concern which means the goal is to get insights driven by correlation not causation.
+The later requires statistical skills and hence more expensive.
+Instead this role will help your team look at as much data as possible so that the decision-makers can get a sense of what's worth further pursuing.
+It often involves different ways to slice and aggregate data.
+An important thing to note here is that you should be careful not to get conclusion beyond the data.
+You don't need to write gorgeous, robust code to perform well in this role.

 ### Interpretation

 Even after it is collected, data is not yet useful.
 Interpretation is the art of crossing the gap between stacks of numbers and what they actually signify.